omniosorg/omnios-extra/doc/sync-upstream-joyent.md

 ## Check out the upstream\_joyent branch

-NOTE: make sure you did all the steps in _sync-upstream.md_ before!
+NOTE: make sure you have done all of the steps in _sync-upstream.md_ before proceeding!

 ```shell
 $ git checkout upstream_joyent